Table of Contents

 Web App Basics

-16. On the Docker tab, select Docker Hub as the Image Source and then fill in the Image and tag field.
+18. On the Container tab, disable Sidecar Support, select Other container registries as the Image Source and then fill in the Image and tag field.
 The image can be found on the Docker Hub.
 To know which one to use, check the latest public version on COSMO Docs or ask your COSMO consultant.

 Web App Identity